superflash41/1inf29-operating-systems/README.md

 # Operating Systems (1INF29)

-Labs and materials from the Operating Systems course at PUCP, taught by Viktor Khlebnikov (2024-1, 2024-2 and 2025-1).
+Labs and materials from the Operating Systems course at PUCP, taught by Viktor Khlebnikov.
 <br>

 Check [books](/books) for reference.